-Minera Santa Cruz y Garibaldi SA de CV, a subsidiary of Endeavour, received a MXN\$238 million (US\$18.3 million) assessment on October 12th, 2010 by Mexican fiscal authorities for failure to provide the appropriate support for certain expense deductions in the 2006 tax return.
+Minera Santa Cruz y Garibaldi SA de CV, a subsidiary of Endeavour, received a MXN\$238 million (U.S.\$16.1 million) assessment on October 12, 2010 by Mexican fiscal authorities for failure to provide the appropriate support for certain expense deductions in the 2006 tax return.
 During the audit process the Company retained a major international accounting firm and external counsel to expedite the audit process and to ensure the delivery of the appropriate documentation.
 Based on the advice of our tax advisors and legal counsel, it is the Company's view that the appropriate documentation and support for the expenses was provided and the tax assessment has no legal merit.
-As a result of a detailed review by the Company of its accounting records and available information to support the deductions taken, the Company has estimated a potential tax exposure of \$40,000, plus an estimated additional interest and penalties of \$40,000, for which the Company has made a provision in the consolidated financial statements for the year ended December 31st 2010.
+As a result of a detailed review by the Company of its accounting records and available information to support the deductions taken, the Company has estimated a potential tax exposure of \$40,000, plus an estimated additional interest and penalties of \$40,000, for which the Company has made a provision in the consolidated financial statements for the year ended December 31, 2010.
 There has been no change in the accrual as at December 31, 2013, except for interest.
-On January 3rd, 2011, the Company filed a nullity action with the Federal Court of Tax and Administrative Justice.
-The timing of the outcome of the legal proceedings has not been determined, but may take up to an additional 2 years.
+On January 3, 2011, the Company filed a nullity action with the Federal Court of Tax and Administrative Justice.
+The Company expects a resolution of this matter in 2015.